Architkumar29082001/Architkumar29082001/README.md

 - 🌱 I’m currently learning **Cyber Security , Aiml , Data science**

-- 💬 Ask me about **Metasploit and Other Cyber Security frame Work**
+- 💬 Ask me about **Metasploit and Other Cyber Security frameworks**

 - 📫 How to reach me **architkumar20001@gmail.com**